andrevidela/dev-notes/docs/TASKS.md

         2. Our `State` constructor requires the overall state to be parsable but that is not necessary if we don't expose the `POST` part of the endpoint
     - [x] 6.6.9 Fix the MR review comments (09.01.2022)
+  - [x] 6.10 Make it possible to have endpoints with arguments in the middle

 # 7 Data generic programming
   - [x] 7.1 implement in terms of CFTprogramming (10.11.2021)